lonycell/grafana.v7/docs/sources/sharing/playlists.md

 A _playlist
 - is a list of dashboards that are displayed in a sequence.
 You might use a playlist to build situational awareness or to present your metrics to your team or visitors.

-Grafana automatically scales dashboards to any resolution, which makes them perfect for big screens.
+ThingSPIN automatically scales dashboards to any resolution, which makes them perfect for big screens.

-You can access the Playlist feature from Grafana's side menu, in the Dashboards submenu.
+You can access the Playlist feature from ThingSPIN's side menu, in the Dashboards submenu.

 {{< docs-imagebox img="/img/docs/v50/playlist.png" max-width="25rem">}}